 One reason that the A/TW is so good in winter is that it's one of the few all-terrain tires to carry the snowflake severe winter rating symbol.
 That means it has about 10 percent more acceleration grip on the white stuff than a standard tire, reports Ken Brubaker at Four Wheeler Network.
 He adds that the manufacturer claims that the A/TW far exceeds those standards, though his ability to vet that personally had been limited at the time of his review.
 However, he does test out the tire in the summer: "We put thousands of road miles on the tire throughout the summer and found it to be a well-wearing, very smooth tire," Brubaker says, adding that performance was good on both wet and dry roads, and that it nicely survived being "purposely mistreated" off road.

-The Discoverer A/TW is also put on the test bench in a large, comparative review, and does well enough to rate as one of a handful of Recommended choices.
+The Discoverer A/TW is also put on the test bench by ConsumerReports.org, and does well enough to rate as one of a handful of Recommended choices.
 It rates Good or better on every measured parameter, including a Very Good rating for snow traction.

 One factor gave us a little hesitation in naming the A/TW our Best Reviewed choice.
 There are very few user reviews, at least on the U.S. side of the border.
-But up north, in Canada, where the A/TW was available earlier than in the U.S., it's received a warm reception from drivers used to tackling frosty roads.
-Customers reporting at Canadian Tire give the A/TW a 4.5 star rating.
-Two of the nearly 30 that weigh in aren't as impressed as the experts when it comes to winter performance, but every other owner rates the tire at 4 stars or, mostly, 5 stars.
+But up north, in Canada, it's received a warm reception from drivers used to tackling frosty roads.
+Customers reporting at Canadian Tire give the A/TW a 4.4 star rating.
+Some of the nearly 60 that weigh in aren't as impressed as the experts when it comes to winter performance, and a couple complain that their tires developed dry rot (cracking between the treads), but every other owner rates the tire at 4 stars or, mostly, 5 stars.